awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-set-up-vehicle-test-drive.md

 # Launch AWS DeepRacer Vehicle's Device Console<a name="deepracer-set-up-vehicle-test-drive"></a>

 After you set up the vehicle's Wi\-Fi connection and install required software updates, you should open the device console to verify if the vehicle's network connection is working\.
 Subsequently, you can launch the device console to inspect, calibrate and manage the vehicle's other settings\.
-The process involves signing in to your vehicle's device console using an IP address of your vehicle\.
+The process involves signing in to your vehicle's device console using the IP address of your vehicle\.

 The device control console is hosted on the vehicle and is accessed with the IP address you obtained at the end of the [Wi\-Fi setup](deepracer-set-up-vehicle.md#deepracer-set-up-vehicle-wifi-connection) section\.